davy7125/polyphone/en/manual/soundfont-editor/toolbar.md

 : This led is to set a MIDI controller value to 0 or 127 (useful for the sustain pedal for instance).
   It is like a knob but with only two possible values.

+All these elements can be synchronized with a MIDI keyboard connected to the computer if the MIDI input is correctly set in the [settings](manual/settings.md#doc_general).
+Relative MIDI controller values are supported for driving the knobs.

 *[MIDI]: Musical Instrument Digital Interface